 How Do We Use Modalities?

-At Life Care Chiropractic and Wellness Center, we primarily use electrical stimulation and ultrasound in our therapy regimens to increase muscle strength, promote blood flow, reduce muscle spasm and inflammation, and release the body’s own natural pain relievers: endorphins.
+At Life Care Chiropractic and Wellness Center, we primarily use electrical stimulation and ultrasound in our therapy regimens to increase muscle strength, promote blood flow, reduce muscle spasms and inflammation, and release the body’s own natural pain relievers - endorphins.

-- Electrical stimulation therapy uses an electrical current to cause a single muscle or a group of muscles to contract.
+- Electrical stimulation therapy uses an electrical current to cause a single muscle or a group of muscles to engage without physical exertion.
+The body reacts to the stimulation by pushing out inflammation, relaxing tight muscles, and causing the body to release pain-relieving endorphins.
 By placing electrodes on the skin in various locations, our chiropractic assistant can engage the appropriate muscle fibers.
-Your chiropractic assistant can change the current setting to allow for the most beneficial effect on muscle contraction.
+Your chiropractic assistant can change the current setting to allow for the most beneficial effect on muscle stimulation.

-- Ultrasound therapy transmits high frequency sound waves through the muscles to cause deep tissue/muscle warming.
-The warming of the muscle promotes tissue relaxation and is useful in treating muscle tightness and as well as spasms.
-Another benefit of ultrasound therapy is the reduction of inflammation of muscle tissue.
+- Ultrasound therapy transmits high-frequency sound waves through the muscles to cause deep tissue and muscle warming.
+The warming of the muscle promotes tissue relaxation and is useful in treating muscle tightness and muscle spasms.
+Another benefit of ultrasound therapy is the reduction in inflammation of muscle tissue.

 - On the low-tech side, there’s the tried and true heat or ice therapy.
 If you’re confused about which to use for what situation, let’s clarify: heat relaxes muscles while ice reduces inflammation.
-So, whenever we have a patient with acute pain such as a sprain/strain, we use ice to reduce the inflammation causing the pain.
+So, whenever we have a patient with acute pain such as a sprain or strain, we use ice to reduce the inflammation causing the pain.
 If you have tight muscles with no signs of inflammation, then we prescribe heat.
-Dr. Sharman can give you specific heat and ice protocols for your condition.
+Your chiropractor will give you specific heat and ice protocols for your specific condition.

 IMPORTANT SAFETY NOTICE: